diannaRamirez/hashi/website/docs/r/stack_hci_network_interface.html.markdown

 A `ip_configuration` block exports the following:

-* `gateway` - The IPv4 address of the gateway for the Network Interface.
+* `gateway` - The IPv4 address of the gateway for the Azure Stack HCI Network Interface.

-* `prefix_length` - The prefix length for the address of the Network Interface.
+* `prefix_length` - The prefix length for the address of the Azure Stack HCI Network Interface.

 ## Timeouts